-The day to day management of the Fund's investments is divided between nine external investment managers operating in accordance with mandates set out in the Statement of Investment Principles.
+The day to day management of the Fund's investments is divided between nine external investment managers operating in accordance with mandates set out in the Investment Strategy Statement.

 b) Membership

 A list of scheduled and admitted bodies contributing to the Fund is given in Note 25 to these accounts.